syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-uwp.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Getting-started/UWP/Create-PowerPoint-presentation).

 The output of the above code example will generate the below PowerPoint slide.

 ![UWP PowerPoint Library Output](Workingwith_UWP/GettingStartedSample.png)